kagg-design/woof-by-category/readme.txt

 == Changelog ==

 = 2.18 =
-* Tested with WordPress 6.2
+* Tested with WordPress 6.2.
-* Tested with WooCommerce 7.5
+* Tested with WooCommerce 7.5.
-* Tested with PHP 8.2
+* Tested with PHP 8.2.
+* Added compatibility with WC High-Performance order storage (COT) feature.

 = 2.17 =
 * Tested with WordPress 6.1